 HKEX KPI Requirement Indicator Disclosure Description of occupational health and safety measures adopted, and how they are implemented and monitored B2.3 Occupational health and safety measures employ a framework and methodology based on ISO 45001 using predictive and reactive management tools that are centrally coordinated and locally executed.
-The measures are implemented and monitored using: - Defined policies, roles, responsibilities, and governan ce frameworks Legal registers to ensure compliance with relevant la and codes issued by relevant regulators; and standar bodies where appropriate; A comprehensive and sound risk management and i quantify, prevent and reduce risk faced by our peopl Incident reporting and investigation protocols; ntify, Programmes for managing third-party risks in the proprovision of services; ocurement of e quipment and Provision of appropriate information, instruction, and d training; Employee communication and consultation mechanisms; Workplace welfare and wellbeing facilities and programmes; and Mechanisms for monitoring, reviewing, reporting and Policies on improving employees' knowledge and skills for В3 The Human Resources Policy outlines how we invest in the upskilling and development of our people in order to ensure the continued success of the organisation. nt of discharging duties at work.
-Description of training activities More information is available in the 'Empowering our people' section on page 46 .
-The percentage of B3.1 Percentage of employees trained by gender 2024 2023 2022 employees trained by gender and Other^ 88% 0% 65% employee category Male 92% 99% 96% Female 94% 99% 96% Percentage of employees trained by employee category 2024 2023 2022 Rank & file 96% 98% 96% Middle level 88% 99% 93% Top level 77% 99% 95% ^ Includes workforce who prefer non-disclosure or gender neutral
+The measures are implemented and monitored using: - Defined policies, roles, responsibilities, and governa nce frameworks; Legal registers to ensure compliance with relevant le and codes issued by relevant regulators; and standa bodies where appropriate; A comprehensive and sound risk management and quantify, prevent and reduce risk faced by our peop Incident reporting and investigation protocols; ntify, Programmes for managing third-party risks in the p provision of services; rocurement of e quipment and Provision of appropriate information, instruction, ar nd training; - Employee communication and consultation mechanisms; Workplace welfare and wellbeing facilities and programmes; and Mechanisms for monitoring, reviewing, reporting and improving performance.
+Policies on improving employees' knowledge and skills for В3 The Human Resources Policy outlines how we invest in our people in order to ensure the continued success of it of discharging duties at work.
+Description of training activities More information is available in the 'Empowering our p people' section c on page 46 .
+The percentage of B3.1 Percentage of employees trained by gender 2024 2023 2022 employees trained by gender and Other^ 88% 0% 65% employee category Male 92% 99% 96% . , Female 94% 99% 96% Percentage of employees trained by employee category 2024 2023 2022 Rank & file 96% 98% 96% Middle level 88% 99% 93% Top level 77% 99% 95% ^ Includes workforce who prefer non-disclosure or gender neutral